Guide to buying a property

 - Private survey or homebuyers report.

-- Unless you are a first time buyer, stamp duty is payable on all purchases over £125,000 – use our Stamp Duty Calculator for an indication of the likely amount payable.
+- Unless you are a first time buyer, stamp duty is payable on all purchases over £125,000.
 Remember Stamp Duty is charged at a higher rate for second properties.

 - Legal fees for your conveyancer, along with land registry fees and local authority searches.